henriquegrandinetti/ACCTVP/readme.md

 This software requires the OpenCV library.

-It was successfully tested with Opencv 2.4.
+It was successfully tested with OpenCV 2.4.

+##Demo

+A demo can be seen at https://www.youtube.com/watch?v=wzTJg9jUTHg.

 ##License